 St. Mary's County is governed by the Commissioners of St. Mary's County.
 All commissioners' powers, including authorizations to issue debt to finance its capital projects, are conferred by the General Assembly of Maryland.
 The five (5) County Commissioners are elected by the entire County voting population and serve for four-year terms.
 The Commissioners serve on a part-time basis; an appointed County Administrator is responsible for the daily administration of the County government.
-These meetings are held a minimum of forty eight (48) times a year at the County Governmental Center in Leonardtown, are always open to the public.
+These meetings, held at least four (4) times a month (generally once a week) at the County Governmental Center in Leonardtown, are always open to the public.